-Fiddle Leaf Fig fans of the world, meet the new ficus who’s enjoying a rapid rise in popularity: ficus audrey!
+Fiddle leaf fig fans of the world, meet the new ficus enjoying a rapid rise in popularity: Ficus Audrey!

 A Brief History of Ficus Audrey

-Ficus audrey is also known as the begnal fig or banyan tree, which is the national tree of India.
+Ficus Audrey is also known as the bengal fig or banyan tree, which is the national tree of India.
 It is said that the Buddha sat under a banyan tree while he achieved enlightenment.

 This tree actually starts out as an epiphyte, which is a plant that grows on another plant while its seeds germinate in crevices on the host plant.

 Unlike most ficuses, this tree also puts out aerial roots that grow downward and back into the ground, giving it this powerful, multi-trunked look.

 As you can see, these trees can be massive outside, with an expansive canopy that can reach up to 100 feet wide.